-Companies contracting for NDT services can select from contractors with personnel who have qualified to common examinations developed and administered by an independent third party rather than by the vendor.
+Companies contracting for NDT services can select from contractors with personnel who have qualified to standardized examinations developed and administered by an accredited, independent third party rather than by the vendor.

-- Is the ACCP Professional Level III credential as good as an ASNT NDT Level III?
+- How does ACCP Professional Level III credential differ from the ASNT NDT Level III?

 - How can NDT personnel become ASNT Centrally Certified?

-Qualified NDT personnel can apply to ASNT to take ASNT Central Certification Program examinations.
-ASNT Central Certification Programs require the successful completion of examinations in any of five NDT test methods: MT, PT, UT, RT and VT.
-However, for a one-year period, from 1 October 2002 through 30 September 2003, Level II personnel certified in accordance with Recommended Practice No. SNT-TC-1A and Level IIIs holding currently valid ASNT NDT Level III certificates were permitted to transition into the ASNT Central Certification Program without examination.
+Qualified NDT personnel can apply to ASNT to take ASNT Central Certification Program (ACCP) examinations.
+The ACCP requires the successful completion of examinations in any of five NDT test methods: MT, PT, UT, RT and VT.

 - What is required for ASNT Central Certification?